Apple Tart

 Making Vanilla Extract at Home

-I’m out of vanilla extract.
+I’m out of GOOD vanilla extract.
 ACK!!

 Homemade Vanilla Extract